cdp-ucsc/doc/cdp-docs/docs/data_security/snowflake_roles.md

 **Utility**

 - These roles are typically reserved for members of the data team and are primarily used in developing enterprise data models.
-- These roles have the ability to create models and and blend data from across domains.
+- These roles have the ability to create models and blend data from across domains.

 <details>
   <summary>Current Developer Role</summary>